Jessica Lussenhop

 Need to Get in Touch?

-Jessica Lussenhop is a reporter for ProPublica’s Midwest team, covering Minnesota.
-Before coming to ProPublica, Lussenhop was a senior staff writer for BBC North America and a fellow at the radio program “This American Life.”
-She worked at a string of alternative newsweeklies, including City Pages in Minneapolis and the Riverfront Times in St. Louis.
-Her previous coverage has won an Asian American Journalists Association Excellence Award and a National Native Media Award.
-She lives in Minneapolis.
+Before coming to ProPublica, I was a senior staff writer for BBC North America and a fellow at the radio program “This American Life.”
+I hosted a BBC podcast called “Bad Cops,” based on my reporting about a rogue plainclothes police unit in Baltimore.
+My early career took place at a string of alternative newsweeklies, including City Pages in Minneapolis and the Riverfront Times in St. Louis.
+One of my proudest accomplishments from this time was a story that ultimately freed a Missouri man from prison.
+Other previous work won an Asian American Journalists Association Excellence Award and a National Native Media Award.

 Senators Call for Further Oversight, Consumer Protections in Contract-for-Deed Real Estate Transactions